mobidonia/whatsappfooddocs/docs/installation.md

 ## Prepare to install

-Installing QR Menu Maker is very easy and you'll be able to install it without any coding knowledge.
+Installing WhatsApp Food Ordering is very easy and you'll be able to install it without any coding knowledge.
 The installation process included three major steps:

 1. **Creating domain or subdomain**
 2. **Creating a database**